RhukananiDesignsWebs/RhukananiDesignsWebs/README.md

 - 👋 Hi, I’m @RhukananiDesignsWebs
+- 👀 I’m interested in
+  - Designing webs
-- 👀 I’m interested in Designing webs and I mean I also build and design websites sometimes.
+  - ...and I mean I also build and design websites sometimes.
-- 🌱 I’m currently learning as much as I can about web development and programming in general my curiosity is boundless.
+- 🌱 I’m currently learning
+  - as much as I can about web development and programming in general my curiosity is boundless.
 - 📫 How to reach me you can
   - you can reach me on facebook @rhukdesignwebs
   - on twitter @rhukthewebdesigner